mccreery/armor-chroma/README.md

 # Armor Chroma

-This is a [Fabric](https://fabricmc.net/) fork of the original [Armor Chroma](https://www.curseforge.com/minecraft/mc-mods/armor-chroma) mod by [jobicade], a mod to improve on vanilla's default armor bar.
+This is a [Fabric](https://fabricmc.net/) fork of the original [Armor Chroma](https://www.curseforge.com/minecraft/mc-mods/armor-chroma) mod by [jobicade], a client-side mod to improve on vanilla's default armor bar.

 Features include:
 - Different icons depending on the material of equipped items